Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 • Incremental revenue and incremental orders

-• iROAS which is incremental revenue divided by tested spend
+• iROAS, calculated as incremental revenue divided by tested spend

-• Confidence intervals that show the plausible range of iROAS
+• Confidence intervals showing the plausible range of iROAS

-• Cumulative impact that rises during treatment and flattens when lift stops
+• Cumulative impact rising during treatment and flattening when lift stops

 Incrementality testing is not just a method.
 It is a decision engine across common marketing questions.